 If you’re a newly appointed SENCo, the National Award for Special Educational Needs (NASENCo) is a mandatory requirement.
 You need to complete this within three years of being appointed to your new role.

-At Manchester Met, we offer a choice of study options for the course, including a campus route and local study within your local authority/teaching school alliance/academy trust.
+At Manchester Met, we offer both a campus route and study within your local area.

 Features and Benefits

 Complete assessments that focus on helping you to improve the provision and achievement for children with special educational needs and disability (SEND) in your school.

 We support you through mentoring, tutorial sessions, and a virtual learning facility.

 You’ll have the opportunity to join the programme network, your teaching group network and attend our SEND conference.

 When you complete the PgCert NASENCo, you’re awarded 60 credits that you can put towards a masters degree (180 Credits).

 You’ll have tutorials and lectures delivered by specialist staff from Local Authority Collaborative Partners and Manchester Met.

 We’re an accredited provider for this course and meet the Quality Standard for the National Award for SEN Coordination.